 Desert Hiking Safety Tips

-The Rattlesnake Canyon Arches and the surrounding McInnis Canyons National Conservation Area, despite lying only 20 miles from Grand Junction, is a forbidding land dissected by deep canyons and lorded over by towering cliffs and buttes.
-You’re on your own in this high desert, with no parking lots, visitor centers, rangers giving directions, or pavement.
+The Rattlesnake Canyon Arches and the surrounding McInnis Canyons National Conservation Area, despite being located only 20 miles from Grand Junction, is a forbidding land dissected by deep canyons and lorded over by towering cliffs and buttes.
+You’re on your own in this high desert, with no parking lots, visitor centers, rangers, or pavement.
 Expect a wild experience and be prepared to rough it.
 The best seasons to visit are spring and fall when the temperatures are moderate.
-Summer days can be hot, plan your hike for early morning or evening.
+Summer days can be hot, so plan your hike for early morning or evening.
 The trails are easy to follow and well-marked so while it’s hard to get lost, it never hurts to use an app like COTREX or Hiking Project to track your real-time location.
-Stay hydrated, carry ample water, sports drinks, and snacks and food.
-Put on sunscreen, wear a hat and protective clothing on sunny days to avoid sunburn.
+Stay hydrated, carry ample water, sports drinks, and snacks.
+Be sure to apply sunscreen, wear a hat and protective clothing on sunny days to avoid sunburn.

 For experienced and adventurous hikers, this trip is not to be missed.
-While it’s only a short drive from Grand Junction, you get the feeling that you’re alone in the world, taking in incredible natural structures millions of years in the making.
+While it’s only a short drive from Grand Junction, you get the feeling that you’re alone with nature, taking in incredible natural structures millions of years in the making.